Nikolas-Milanovic/UofT-WebAppContest/README.txt

 This site was awarded the 'Most Technical Code' award!

 Demo1 (Back end) - coded by Tevan B
-Demo2 (Back end) - coded by Nicolas M
+Demo2 (Back end) - coded by Nikolas M
 Front end - coded by Tyler W

 No templates were used upon the creation of the website.